Due to the restrictions imposed to prevent the spread of Covid 19, a number of DVA services are currently limited.

 You can't check the MOT history (past results) online for vehicles tested in Northern Ireland.

-The Driver & Vehicle Agency (DVA) offers tests on a voluntary basis, but only at the request of the vehicle owner.
+Whether or not the vehicle is exempt it must be maintained in a roadworthy condition.
+The option remains to test the vehicle on a voluntarily basis if you so wish.
 For example, a voluntary test may be needed to transfer a registration number off a vehicle, as this scheme sometimes requires a test certificate.